Analysis | How long can Republicans keep helping Trump delegitimize the election?

 And amid such heavy criticism, and the fact that Trump’s legal team is struggling to provide any evidence or gain traction in the courts, we’re starting to see some cracks in the GOP over holding the line for Trump.

-Sen. James Lankford (R-Okla.) told Tulsa’s KRMG radio Wednesday that if Biden doesn’t start receiving intelligence briefings by Friday — which the Trump administration is blocking Biden from getting — he’ll get involved to try to make it happen.
+Sen. James Lankford (R-Okla.) told Tulsa’s KRMG radio Wednesday that if Biden doesn’t start receiving intelligence briefings by Friday — which the Trump administration is blocking — he’ll get involved to try to make it happen.
 Still, this implicit acknowledgment that Biden won was heavily caveated with Trumpian language.
 Lankford said this even as he tried to defend Trump’s legal challenges as giving the American people certainty over the vote — ignoring evidence it’s actually helping convince Trump supporters that Biden’s election is illegitimate.

 Sen. Charles E. Grassley (R-Iowa), also said Wednesday that Biden should receive briefings, according to CNN.